 What is the best time to visit Turkey?
-After many trips to the country, we’ve gained quite a bit of understanding of the weather patterns in Turkey and the way they can affect the travel industry here.
+After many trips to the country, I’ve gained quite a bit of understanding of the weather patterns in Turkey and the way they can affect the travel industry here.

-To make our review as detailed as possible, we moved around the country A LOT during the first month of autumn.
+To make my review as detailed as possible, we moved around the country A LOT during the first month of autumn.
 We hit all the sought-after tourist destinations of Turkey’s Mediterranean and Aegean coasts (and, of course, we didn’t forget about Istanbul — the city is super hard to miss!).
-What we found out was, in short, that visiting Turkey in September is a marvelous idea if you want to have a well-deserved beach vacation without the hordes of other holidaymakers around and at a reduced price.
+What I found out was, in short, that visiting Turkey in September is a marvelous idea if you want to have a well-deserved beach vacation without the hordes of other holidaymakers around and at a reduced price.

 Article contents